-F. A vertical aerial color photograph (or series of photographs) with stereoscopic coverage of each Type A land treatment facility must be obtained during the month of October every two years and provided to the Office of Conservation by November 30 of the year the photo is taken.
+G. A vertical aerial color photograph (or series of photographs) with stereoscopic coverage of each Type A land treatment facility must be obtained during the month of October every two years and provided to the Office of Conservation by November 30 of the year the photo is taken.
 Such photograph(s) must be taken at an original photo scale of 1" = 1000' to 1" = 500' depending on the size of the facility.
 Photo(s) are to be provided as prints in either 8" x 10" or 9" x 9" formats.
 The commissioner may require more frequent aerial photos as deemed necessary.

-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 27:1909 (November 2001).
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 27:1909 (November 2001), amended LR 44:2214 (December 2018), repromulgated LR 45:65 (January 2019).